ahnorton/annotation-manager/README.md

  Options:        -h, --help      will print this documentation then exit.

                  -v, --version   will print the version number then exit.

-                 -p, --position  pixel position of the button window: +x+y, -x+y, +x-y, -x-y.
-                                 +/- measures from left/right (for x) or top/bottom (for y).
-                                 E.g., --position '-0+0' is at top right corner of the screen.

                  -e, --exclude   passed to annotation_mgr.
 See: annotation-mgr --help